 Suzuki-rōshi: Clappers?
 Yeah, clappers-like this.
-If I don't answer for it [laughs], you know, I-he-she may continue to hit it [laughs, laughter] until I feel rather angry [laughs, laughter].
+If I don't answer for it [laughs], she may continue to hit it [laughs, laughter] until I feel rather angry [laughs, laughter].
 Why we have that kind of problem is quite simple.
-Because I don't answer, you know.
+Because I don't answer.
 If I say "Hai!"-that's all [laughs, laughter].
-Because I don't say "Hai!" she, you know, continue to-she has to continue because she doesn't know whether I heard it or not [laughs].
+Because I don't say "Hai!" she has to continue because she doesn't know whether I heard it or not [laughs].

 Sometime she may think: "He knows but he doesn't answer."
 Eei!
 [Probably imitates a mock attack by Okusan.]
 [Laughs, laughter.]
 That is what will happen.
-When I don't answer, you know, I am, you know, on the top of the pole [laughs].
+When I don't answer, I am on the top of the pole [laughs].
 I don't jump off from here.
-When I say "Hai!" you know, I jump off from here.
-Because I stay at the top of the pole, I am-I have something to do-something important to do [laughs, laughter]-something important at the top of the pole: "You shouldn't call me!
+When I say "Hai!"
+I jump off from here.
+Because I stay at the top of the pole, I have something to do-something important to do [laughs, laughter]-something important at the top of the pole: "You shouldn't call me!
 You should wait!"
 So before I say something I determined to shut up-not to say anything.
 "This is very important!
 Don't you know that?!
 [S.R. and students laughing.]
 I am here [taps on stick], on the top of the pole!
 Don't you know that?"
-So she start to- [Probably gesturing.]
+So she starts to-[probably gesturing.]
 That is how we create problem.

-So the secret is just to say "Hai!" you know, and jump up from here.
+So the secret is just to say "Hai!" and jump up from here.
 Then there is no problem.
-It means that, to be yourself-always yourself, without sticking to old self.
-When you say "Hai!" you know, you forget all about yourself and [are] refreshed into some new self.
-And before new self become old self, you should say another "Hai!" or you should work to the kitchen.
+It means, to be yourself-always yourself, without sticking to old self.
+When you say "Hai!" you forget all about yourself and are refreshed into some new self.
+And before new self becomes old self, you should say another "Hai!" or you should walk to the kitchen.
 So the point is on each moment, and to forget the point and to extend our practice, forgetting ourselves.

 So, as Dōgen-zenji says, "To study Buddhism is to study ourselves.
 And to study ourselves is to forget ourselves on each moment."
-To forget ourselves is-means to be yourself on each moment.
+To forget ourselves means to be yourself on each moment.
 Then everything will come and help you, and everything will assure your enlightenment.
-That is enlightenment, you know.
-When I say "Hai!" you know, my wife will assure my enlightenment.
+That is enlightenment.
+When I say "Hai!" my wife will assure my enlightenment.
 "Oh, you are a good boy!"
 [Laughs, laughter.]
-But I stick to the "good boy"-you know-"I am good boy."
+But I stick to the "good boy"-"I am good boy."
 [Laughs, laughter.]
-I will create another, you know, problem.
+I will create another problem.
 "Oh, you are good boy.
-Then you have to help yourself,"

-she may say.
+Then you have to help yourself," she may say.
 So I shall not be good boy any more.
 I shall not be enlightened one.

 So on each moment [laughs] you should be concentrated yourself, and you should be really yourself.
-At that moment, where is buddhanature, you know?
+At that moment, where is buddhanature?
 Buddha-nature is actually when I said "Hai!"
 That "Hai!" is buddha-nature itself, in its true sense.
 Buddha-nature which you have proudly within yourself is not buddha-nature.
 Actual buddha-nature is when you say "Hai!" or when you become you yourself, or when you forget all about yourself.
 There is another name-you will have another name of Buddha or buddha-nature.